 In fact, neither China nor Russia is actually giving up on fossil energy, but they are prominent in discussions forcing Western countries to do so.

 Perhaps there are various versions of this globalism at work, or even working against each other.
 But we should not forget that such opposition is one of the pillars of Marxism-Leninism.
-Communist “dialectics” rely on it to move to new “syntheses”.
+Communist “dialectics” rely on it to move to new “syntheses.”
 Dialectics imply dividing people into two radically opposed camps, forcing them to choose one or the other – while striving either to control both sides, or to use them towards a certain end.

-Putin is involving Russia in more than one globalism, and the facts confirm this.
+Putin is involving Russia in more than one version of globalism, and the facts confirm this.
 They include its support for a form of Islamic globalism the USSR helped to create.
 The overlap of Western finance in the contemporary Russian economy is also a sign that Putin is a part of the global picture.
 Klaus Schwab of the World Economic Forum identified Russia as a long-standing participant in Davos at the 2021 virtual meeting.
 Incidentally, Schwab has a bust of Lenin in his office, as can be seen in a recent television documentary about Davos partially funded by the European Union.

 Vladimir Putin, the former KGB colonel

 Putin is a former KGB colonel who never rejected his communist past.
-Today many describe him as a conservative and even as a converted Orthodox Christian – but Orthodox Christianity in Russia has generally been subject to the nation’s rulers, and this was also true under the Soviet rule, when the Russian Orthodox hierarchy had links with the KGB.
+Today, many describe him as a conservative and even as a converted Orthodox Christian – but Orthodox Christianity in Russia has generally been subject to the nation’s rulers, and this was also true under the Soviet rule, when the Russian Orthodox hierarchy had links with the KGB.

 Putin called the collapse of the Soviet Union “the greatest geopolitical catastrophe of the century.”
 He believes this because, as he said, “[t]ens of millions of our fellow citizens and countrymen found themselves beyond the fringes of Russian territory.”
 But he was referring to a system that killed several hundred million people and plunged many millions more into misery under totalitarian control.

 This phrase actually begins to explain why Putin is so intent on reconquering or regaining influence over former Soviet satellites.
 He has already used invasions, partnerships, and annexations (in Georgia, Chechnya, Transnistria…) and military and financial and other support to maintain or regain “socialist” allies, as in Venezuela, Cuba, Syria, Iran, China, North Korea, and other countries.
 Russia maintains close links with Belarus (where Russian troops were stationed at the Ukrainian border before the invasion) and with Kazakhstan.
-That country’s president for 30 years, Nursultan Nazarbayev, was actually the first secretary of the Kazakh Communist Party in 1989, before the collapse of the Soviet Union, and his recent successor Tokayev is strengthening those close ties: some even say his rise to power was engineered by the Russian FSB (Federal Security Service.)
+That country’s president for 30 years, Nursultan Nazarbayev, was actually the first secretary of the Kazakh Communist Party in 1989, before the collapse of the Soviet Union, and his recent successor, Tokayev, is strengthening those close ties: some even say his rise to power was engineered by the Russian FSB (Federal Security Service.)

 Putin remains loyal to his former KGB (now FSB) friends, too.
 He headed the FSB from July 1998 to August 1999, moving on to the post of head of the Russian government in 1999 and president of Russia one year later.

-In that official rehabilitation speech, Putin also glorified the memory of Yuri Andropov who headed the KGB for 19 years.
+In that official rehabilitation speech, Putin also glorified the memory of Yuri Andropov, who headed the KGB for 19 years.
 In the FSB museum, “visionary” pronouncements made by Dzerzhinsky are displayed as proof of his “economic genius” and “fight against corruption.”
 Andropov is credited by official historians of the secret police as the true mastermind of the Perestroika.
 This could be a myth – or corroboration of Golitsyn’s assertions in New Lies for Old

 According to the Lebanese Catholic daily L’Orient-Le Jour, this “propaganda” was necessary order to justify the placing of FSB agents at top administrative and economic posts.
-Based on research by “Memorial” historian Nikita Petrov quoted by the daily, it appears that as soon as he rose to power, Putin concentrated police power into the hands of the FSB and used the “old boys” of the secret police to key posts: the former chief of the FSN press service headed the national television company, while a veteran military intelligence officer, Igor Sechin, still presides the board of directors of Rosneft, Russia’s state oil company of which he was named chairman in 2004.
+Based on research by “Memorial” historian Nikita Petrov quoted by the daily, it appears that as soon as he rose to power, Putin concentrated police power into the hands of the FSB and placed the “old boys” of the secret police into key posts: the former chief of the FSN press service headed the national television company, while a veteran military intelligence officer, Igor Sechin, still presides the board of directors of Rosneft, Russia’s state oil company of which he was named chairman in 2004.

 Nikita Petrov noted that suspicion towards all that is foreign is deeply embedded in Russian history: “The mentality of the FSB people is deeply influenced by tsarist and Soviet behavior.
 It is a closed group, closely associated with the power in whose stability have an immense interest.
 They have never stopped considering the West as an enemy.”
 According to Luke Harding, an expert on the Russian secret services, Moscow implements this ideology in western countries by supporting “extreme-right” movements.